camunda-community-hub/zeebe-test-container/README.md

 ### Requirements

-Zeebe Test Container is built for Java 8+, and will probably not work on lower Java versions.
+Zeebe Test Container is built for Java 8+, and will not work on lower Java versions.

-Additionally, you will need to comply to all of the Testcontainers requirements, as defined [here](https://www.testcontainers.org/#prerequisites).
+Additionally, you will need to comply with all the Testcontainers requirements, as defined [here](https://www.testcontainers.org/#prerequisites).

 ## Compatibility guarantees